 The sponge is really easy to make and the secret to making it so light and angelic is the whipped egg whites that are added to the cake batter.
 As I was using fairly absorbent coconut flour in the cake, it was important to add enough fat to avoid dryness.
 I used softened butter but coconut oil or light olive oil will work just as well for a paleo, dairy-free version.

 The cake will keep for close to a week, especially if you keep the leftovers in the fridge.
 It can be frozen too, although I wonder if it’s better to freeze the cooked sponge without the drizzle over it.
-Let me know if you try freezing it as ours didn’t last that long.
+Let me know if you try freezing it like ours didn’t last that long.

 Serve it slightly warm or cold, up to you.
 I like it with a side of coconut or Greek yoghurt on the side and lots of berries.
 You can also decorate it with coconut cream frosting for an even more impressive look.